boristupek/OPAL_LUC_C_sink_Finland/README.md

 # OPAL_LUC_C_sink_Finland
-Input data and R code for soil carbon modelling supporting study on "Carbon sink potential of land use change in Finland" by Tupek et al. 2020 boris.tupek@luke.fi
+An R code providing climate, forest growth, and agricultural production data for soil carbon modelling with Yasso07 model  and supporting study on "Carbon sink potential of land use change in Finland" by Tupek et al. 2020 boris.tupek@luke.fi